Emme Standard Toolbox

 - Open, transparent and user-configurable expressions for link- and turn-travel time functions, e.g. BPR, conical, and user-defined functions without recompiling software.

 - Opposing flows/volumes, intersection delay models or delay functions depending on vehicle class mix, and other asymmetric cost function applications.

-- Network perception by vehicle class for different speeds by vehicle type and restricted access privileges on facilities and in designated areas, including carpool/HOV lanes, toll roads and cordon areas, bicycle traffic, high/low emissions vehicles (HEV/LEV).
+- Network perception by vehicle class (up to 240 classes) for different speeds by vehicle type and restricted access privileges on facilities and in designated areas, including carpool/HOV lanes, toll roads and cordon areas, bicycle traffic, high/low emissions vehicles (HEV/LEV).

 - A wide variety of tolling and generalized cost applications (e.g. stratified tolls, ramp-to-ramp tolls, distance-capped tolls etc.)

 - Background traffic, i.e. contribution of fixed impact of transit vehicles, parked cars, etc.

 - Bicycle route choice models using stochastic path generation techniques and discrete choice models.